lchristofolletti/appointment-scheduling-aws/README.md

 # Appointment Scheduling System (AWS Cloud-Native)

 A cloud-native Appointment Scheduling System developed using Amazon Web Services (AWS), implementing a scalable serverless architecture.
-The system allows users to create, view, confirm, and delete appointments through a web-based interface, with full backend processing handled via AWS services.
+The system is currently deployed on AWS but is designed to support future hybrid multi-cloud integration with platforms such as Microsoft Azure or Google Cloud.

 ---